andres-gv/rasa-tools/rasa-deploy-with-Cortex-kubernetes-aws-eks/README.md

 ## Requirements
 - A model built with [Rasa](https://rasa.com/docs/) for intent entity extraction.
 The model must be extracted, not in tar.gz.
-- [Cortex](https://docs.cortex.dev/) install and documentation read
+- [Cortex](https://docs.cortex.dev/) install and documentation review

 ## Deployment
 By deploying the intent-entity extractor with [Cortex](https://docs.cortex.dev/), the files needed are included below or